 For example, did you know that YouTube has a huge range of educational videos that you can watch to improve your knowledge of economics?
 Many established educators, from the Economist to the London School of Economics and Political Science, regularly post content that is designed to keep you informed about the wider world, including business, banking, fundamental regulatory matters, and economics.

-Additionally, many prestigious universities now offer online courses on economics that are both run online and available to the general public.
+Additionally, many prestigious universities now offer online economics courses that are both run online and available to the general public.
 MIT, for example, has a number of online courses that cover topics from the principles of microeconomics to supply and demand and economic history.

 You can also: